akshat0123/MLReview/README.md

 This directory contains experiments on datasets using the machine learning packages created in the `Packages` directory of this repository.

 ### Docs
-This directory contains a [Latex][4] document containing notes for all the algorithms created in the `Packages` directory of this repository.
+This directory contains [Jupyter][8] notebooks and [Latex][4] documents containing notes for all the algorithms created in the `Packages` directory of this repository.

 ### Datasets
 This directory contains all the datasets tested in the `Experiments` section of this repository.
 The following datasets are provided: